mkrevuelta/CppMoveBase64/Doc/Motivation.md

 Package managers like [Conan](https://conan.io) help by maintaining collections of binaries compiled with every version of every compiler.

 One very acclaimed solution for proprietary software is the [Hourglass Pattern](https://es.slideshare.net/StefanusDuToit/cpp-con-2014-hourglass-interfaces-for-c-apis).
-But the Hourglass Pattern requires a tremendous effort for the library developer and **it just doesn't scale:** Let's say you have a library with an Hourglass interface, and you make another library that uses it.
-This new library can't expose in its own interface the classes it gets from the first library.
+But the Hourglass Pattern requires a huge effort from the library developer and **it just doesn't scale:** Let's say you have a library with an Hourglass interface, and you make another library that uses it.
+This new library can't expose, in its own interface, the classes it gets from the first library.
 It would need to pass everything through yet another Hourglass interface!

 What I suffer "In Real Life" is that people are choosing to:
 1. Write full C++ interfaces and distribute binaries compiled with one specific compiler version